Classic FM Hall of Fame

-The Classic FM Hall of Fame is an annual compilation of the most popular 300 classical works as polled by listeners of Classic FM through a public vote.
+The Classic FM Hall of Fame is an annual compilation of the 300 most popular classical works as polled by listeners of Classic FM through a public vote.
 With more than 200,000 voters, each choosing their three favourites in order of preference, Classic FM claim their Hall of Fame is the world's most comprehensive poll of classical music tastes.

-The chart countdown is traditionally broadcast over the Easter weekend, extended by public holidays in the UK, since the event began in 1996.
+The countdown, first broadcast in 1996, airs over the four-day Easter holiday weekend.

 The compilation is notable for featuring a wide variety of classical works.
 Pieces by composers such as Elgar and Beethoven feature alongside works by contemporary composers such as Karl Jenkins and Ludovico Einaudi.
-Movie soundtracks by John Williams, John Barry and Ennio Morricone are also regular features of the chart.
-And, for the first time in 2012, the chart featured two original works from video game soundtracks.
+Film soundtracks by John Williams, John Barry and Ennio Morricone are also regular features of the chart.
+For the first time in 2012, the chart featured two original works from video game soundtracks.

 In 2015, 12 pieces of music from video game soundtracks were voted into Classic FM's top 300 chart.

-Current top twenty
+Top twenty

-The current top twenty was revealed on 18 April 2022.
+The current top twenty was revealed on 21 April 2025: